 Hedge is the industry standard for offloading camera footage from the storage cards and creating multiple backups to various destinations simultaneously.
 Forget about dragging folders around using file browsers - Hedge does it all at lightning speed through it's custom Fast Lane copy engine.
 When copying media, Hedge verifies source and destination, as well as creates MHLs and different types of checksums, along with transfer logs.
 Hedge is Netflix certified and 100% complies with Netflix' delivery requirements.

 Hedge features a tight integration with SCRATCH: Upon completing a backup job, Hedge can automatically create a new timeline inside the SCRATCH project and populate it with the backupped media from a user-defined backup destination.
 The bridge between the two applications is literally set up within seconds, by just telling Hedge which SCRATCH project to populate, which filetypes to consider and what naming conventions to use.
 This saves an enormous amount of clicks each day and helps automating tasks that do not need user supervision.
-The integration at the moment is macOS-only, with a Windows version following later this summer.

 Check out the Hedge Product Page for more information.